How To Identify the Early Signs of Dry Rot

 mycelium

 The hyphae grow and combine to become mycelium – a cotton wool-like fungal body that quickly spreads to new timber.
-This is the vegetative state and it is when the fungi spreads aggressively in search of timber.
+This is the vegetative state, and it is when the fungi spread aggressively in search of timber.

 Sporophores

 Both types of rot can cause structural damage to your property, however, dry is the more serious concern as it can spread quicker and destroy more timber.
-Wet rot is the more common wood decay fungal growth but it is mainly constrained to areas of damp.
-One of the main differences between wet and dry rot is wet rot requires a moisture content of around 50% to grow, whereas dry rot can thrive in moisture content of just 20%.
+Wet rot is the more common wood decay fungal growth, but it is mainly constrained to areas of damp wood.
+One of the main differences between wet and dry rot is wet rot requires a moisture content of around 50% to grow, whereas dry rot can thrive with a moisture content of just 20%.

 Please read our quick wet rot guide if you think you have a wet rot issue.